egelege/itu_sct_autonomous/itu_sct_autonomous_weeklyhw5/README.md

 # Restaurant Bot

 Restaurant Bot is an innovative tool designed to generate dynamic, balanced menus based on user preferences.
-Leveraging robust object-oriented programming techniques and the RapidJSON library, this project ensures flexibility, extensibility, and efficient data handling.
+Leveraging robust object-oriented programming techniques and the json.hpp, this project ensures flexibility, extensibility, and efficient data handling.

 ---